 Restoring Indigenous forest gardens: The influence of ancestral stewardship on soil processes

 For thousands of years, Indigenous peoples of the Pacific Northwest planted and actively stewarded food forests, which have been aptly named “forest gardens”.
 These agroecosystems are made up of beaked hazelnut, pacific crabapple, and a variety of berries, roots, and medicinal species.
-Join us to learn about ancestral stewardship practices, the beneficial impact on soil processes and properties, and the work being done to revitalize these multifunctional ecosystems.
+Participants of this session learned about ancestral stewardship practices, the beneficial impact on soil processes and properties, and the work being done to revitalize these multifunctional ecosystems.

 Presented by: Dr. JT Cornelis, Alyssa Robinson, Kristen Pundyk, Jack Edgar, SoilRes3 Lab, UBC